wh-alice/mig_visualstudio/vs/profiling/52dcee2b-f178-4a76-bddc-e36c50bfcb78.md

 ---
-title: "How to: Launch a Stand-Alone Application with the Profiler and Collect Application Statistics by Using the Command Line" ms.custom: "" ms.date: "10/18/2016" ms.prod: "visual-studio-dev14" ms.reviewer: "" ms.suite: ""
+title: "How to: Launch a Stand-Alone Application with the Profiler and Collect Application Statistics by Using the Command Line | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14" ms.reviewer: "" ms.suite: ""